Pack your bags, we are going abroad

 10 million growers in Indonesia

 Ewindo was established in 1990 as a joint venture with East West Seeds to develop vegetable seeds resistant to plant diseases and climate conditions prevailing in Indonesia.
-This enables local growers to increase yields and, consequently, their income.
-Of course, we make sure that the varieties meet the consumers’ tastes and wishes in Indonesia and the rest of Asia.
-This boosts the consumption of vegetables – such as cucumber, tomato, chili peppers, bitter gourd, and yard-long beans.
-Ewindo works with 7,000 seed-producing growers in West and East Java to supply high-quality vegetable seeds to 10,000,000 (!) professional Indonesian vegetable growers.
+The goal?
+To help local farmers boost their yields, incomes, and long-term success.
+But we don’t stop at productivity—our varieties are also tailored to match the tastes and preferences of consumers in Indonesia and throughout Asia, encouraging greater consumption of fresh, nutritious vegetables like cucumber, tomato, chili pepper, bitter gourd, and yard-long beans.
+Today, Ewindo collaborates with over 7,000 seed-producing growers in West and East Java, supplying high-quality vegetable seeds to more than 10 million professional growers across the country.